1. What is Laser7? What is the difference between Laser7 and IPL?

 - Tanned skin( sunless tans and true sun exposure) – you will have to wait at least 2 weeks before treatment.
 This is because the Laser can target the melanin produced by a tan and lead to pigmentation changes.

 - Menstrual Cycle Period – customers within their menstrual cycle are more sensitive to the sensation of intense pulsed light.
 Reschedule customer subsequent to completion of their cycle prior to performing the pulsed light treatments.

 Q: 10.
 Is the procedure painful?

-A: There is NO any hair removal treatment is guaranteed to be 100% permanent, though 80-90% permanent reduction in hair is common.
+A: Yes, Laser7 can achieve 80-90% permanent reduction in hair.
 Hair that does continue to grow is generally lighter in colour and finer in texture.